Shako is from the Democratic Republic of the Congo. Dheeraj is from Mumbai, India. Keilani is from Guam. And Kelly hails from good ol’ Virginia.

 It’s hard to believe that in just a few short months, we will all be graduating together.
 What we do know is that nothing will break our bond.

--Dheeraj Govindraju, Keilani Mansfield, Shako Oteka, Kelly Padgett, Experience Designers class of 2017
+-Dheeraj Govindraju, Keilani Mansfield, Shako Oteka, Kelly Padgett, experience design track, class of 2017